coryflucas/corylucasdotcom-fp/posts/production-node-setup.md

 After creating [French Press](https://github.com/coryflucas/french-press) and migrating my site to Node.js, I realized I needed to setup Node on my actual web server.
 Here's some info on what steps were involved.

 ## Setting up an HTTP proxy
-I set up a HTTP proxy so that I could run node on a non-privledged port, but still access it via port 80.
+I set up a HTTP proxy so that I could run node on a non-privileged port, but still access it via port 80.
 This also would allow me to run multiple instances of node in the future if I needed to for some reason and have basic load balancing.
 I chose to use (Nginx)[http://wiki.nginx.org/] as my proxy.
 As I am running Ubuntu, installation is dead simple:

 	$ sudo apt-get install nginx